 Attributes in general

 Certain attributes may use the same set of listed values as other attributes.
-For example, an enumeration for compass points may be shared by attribute windDirectionCompassPoint being the direction for where wind is coming from, and directionOfMovement the attribute describing where a weather system is going toward.
+For example, an enumeration for compass points may be shared by the attribute windDirectionCompassPoint which is the direction for where wind is coming from, and directionOfMovement which is the attribute describing where a weather system is going toward.
 At present this can be simply handled in the attribute's definition.
-(The current incarnation of the IHO GI Registry does not include a data types Register.)

 Complex and spatial attributes can be modelled as either named attributes in the UML model class element with a type corresponding to the spatial primitive or the name of the complex attribute; or alternatively, separate model elements linked to feature/information class by an association (ordinary association for spatial type, composition for complex attributes).
 The two methods are illustrated in Figure 7-7 below.
 The second method is not suitable for complex models due to the additional boxes and association lines.
-The disadvantages of the second method become more apparent if the complex attribute itself contains complex attributes.